bitboxer/gem-web/README.md

 ## Usage

-To open the github page of the rails gem enter this:
+To open the GitHub page of the rails gem enter this:

     $ gem web rails